 - Minutes of meetings

 - Insurance summary

 - Charity registration details (if applicable)

 - Contact details for volunteers

 - Details of parents who can access match funding

-- Licences (i.e. lottery licence for raffles)
+- Licences (i.e. lottery or film licence)

 - Equipment servicing/testing (i.e. electrical items need to undergo an annual PAT test)